Modeling Rural Perinatal Health Outcomes and Service Systems to Improve Health Equity

 MSU Jake Jabs College of Business & Entrepreneurship

 Access to perinatal health services in rural counties has been declining, and maternal and infant health (perinatal) outcomes are also poorer in rural areas like Montana.
 Women with increased access to comprehensive perinatal services have improved outcomes.
-The main objective of this project is to remedy the lack of knowledge about how access to perinatal services could be improved in a rural, resource-constrained environment in ways that would improve health equity.
+The main objective of this project was to remedy the lack of knowledge about how access to perinatal services could be improved in a rural, resource-constrained environment in ways that would improve health equity.

 Related Publications and Presentations (Selected)